What do 'expert level' talks signal for the progress of the Iran-US nuclear negotiations?

 Despite that, experts who spoke to the AP said they remained positive about the talks' trajectory so far.

 “Although still early stages, I’m encouraged so far,” said Alan Eyre, a former U.S. diplomat once involved in past nuclear negotiations with Tehran.
-“The pace of negotiations — to include starting expert level meetings this Wednesday — is good.”
+“The pace of negotiations ... is good.”

 He added that so far, there didn't appear to be any “mutually exclusive red lines” for the talks as well — signaling there likely wasn't immediately any roadblocks to reaching a deal.